doc-ar/golang-projects/README.md

 and that's about it.

-> Project specific dependancies will be mentioned in their respected README files
+> Project specific dependancies will be mentioned in their respective README files

 # Project Docs